 A skald does not necessarily have skill in composing new poems; that is the Poetry skill.

 The main musical instruments of the Viking period were the drum, the drilled bone flute and a stringed instrument something like a lyre.
-Horns were used for signaling - the god Heimdal has a horn, Gjallarhorn, to raise the alarm when the Giants march on Asgard - but it does not seem to have been used for making music.
+Homs were used for signaling - the god Heimdal making music.

 Occultism